py1sl/pyne_based_tools/README.md

 use at your own risk

 currently there is:
-WWINP to vtk convertor
+* WWINP to vtk convertor
-meshtal to vtk convertor
+* meshtal to vtk convertor
+* half life plot - from pyne examples
+* xs plot - from pyne examples
+* fispact plot utilities
+* fispact gui
+* gamma spec analysis tools